 It's entirely understandable if you don't feel up to doing this at such a difficult time, so ask a close friend or family member to help.

-Funeral director fees tend to vary hugely.
-On top of any unavoidable costs such as cremation or burial fees (known as 'disbursements'), the Natural Death Centre charity told us funeral directors can charge between about £400 and £2,500 for their services.
-This usually includes the coffin - but always check when getting quotes.
+Funeral director fees can vary hugely.
+On top of unavoidable costs such as cremation or burial fees (known as 'disbursements'), the Natural Death Centre charity told us funeral directors can charge between £400 and £2,500+ for their services.
+This usually includes the coffin – but always check when getting quotes.

-The Gov.uk site recommends checking a firm is a member of the National Association of Funeral Directors or SAIF (Society of Allied and Independent Funeral Directors).
+The Gov.uk site recommends checking a firm is a member of the National Association of Funeral Directors, the National Federation of Funeral Directors or SAIF (Society of Allied and Independent Funeral Directors).
 They have codes of practice and must give a price list if you ask.

 Not all undertakers are members, though; you can also find listings and reviews at the charity-run site Funeral Advisor.

 If hiring a funeral director, don't assume the dates they're free will match up to the dates your chosen funeral venue is available.
 Always check before you book.

 A final point here – don't be pressured into spending more.
 Forumites report some funeral directors can suggest costly extras which bump up the price.
 There's no shame in stating you're on a budget from the outset and asking for a basic funeral.
 Don't be afraid to say no to pricey add-ons.
 One Forumite reports:

 I asked what the difference was between the funeral at a few thousand and the one at £800, they admitted NONE!
 Same things, same cars, same people.

 We opted for this and it was a lovely and dignified funeral.
 Don't let yourself be bamboozled into thinking you have to spend thousands at a sad time.